Brian Dooreck MD

 A more sensitive immune system

-Foods to focus on include a meat-free diet based on fruits and vegetables, beans and legumes
+Foods to focus on include a meat-free diet based on fruits and vegetables, beans, and legumes.

 Type B blood: